JoyOfCodingPDX/GettingStarted/README.md

 you open the project in IntelliJ**.
 If you do not build the Maven project first, none of the project's dependent libraries will be available to IntelliJ and your IDE will be very unhappy.
-If you find yourself in this situation, close the IntelliJ project, and delete the `.iml` file and the `.idea` directory associated with Maven project.
+If you find yourself in this situation, close the IntelliJ project, and delete all `.iml` files and the `.idea` directory associated with Maven project.

 ### How can I get a copy of this code on the CS Department's Linux machines?